Officer of the Year

 Davis said he is humbled to receive the award and mentioned that his father was proud.

 “He is extremely proud and happy for me,” said Davis.
 “My father received a similar award at the same time in his career, and I think that is pretty cool.”

 The Edina Crime Fund has been a community partner for over 40 years, helping fund Police Department services and recognize exceptional officers.
 The Officer of the Year Award is named after Mike Siitari, who served as Police Chief from 1999 to 2009 during his 31-year tenure with the Edina Police Department.
 Winners are selected by members of the Edina Crime Prevention Fund.
 Past recipients of the award include Officers Joel Moore, Dave Lindman, Jake Heckert, Mike Seeger, Det.
 Mike Lutz, Det.
-Erik Amundson, and Sgt.
-Brian Hubbard.
+Erik Amundson, Sgt.
+Brian Hubbard and Sgt.
+Kevin Rofidal.

 For more information, contact the Edina Police Department at 952-826-1610.

 To nominate a candidate, submit the name of the officer and a few sentences describing the nominee’s achievements.
 Nominations for the award can be sent to Julie Norgren or:

 Edina Crime Prevention Fund

 Re: Officer of the Year